How to Get Into Syracuse University: Admissions Stats + Tips

 3. Cultivate a strong portfolio of extracurriculars.

-• Tier 2 activities demonstrate great achievement and leadership but are more common than those found in Tier 1.
+- Tier 2 activities demonstrate great achievement and leadership, but are more common than those found in Tier 1.
 Tier 2 activities include winning a state-level award, earning state-level recognition in athletics or music, or holding a leadership position like student body president.

-4. Write engaging essays
+4. Write engaging essays.

 At competitive colleges like Syracuse, nearly every applicant will have an outstanding academic profile and impressive extracurricular activities.
 One of the best ways you can stand out is to compose a compelling essay.

-To write a winning college essay, write in your unique voice and use your limited space to highlight how you fit at Syracuse and how the college will benefit from you being on campus.
+To write a winning college essay, write in your unique voice and use your limited space to highlight how you’ll fit at Syracuse and how the college will benefit from you being on campus.
 Your interest in Syracuse can help you get accepted, so make sure to show the college why you want to attend there.

-5. Get great recommendations
+5. Get great recommendations.

 In addition to making their own judgments about you, Syracuse seeks the opinion of others when making admissions decisions.
 The college requires an evaluation from a counselor and two teacher recommendations to get a “sense of your unique gifts, capabilities, and accomplishments.”

-Because Syracuse University highly values recommendations, it’s imperative that you receive persuasive testimonials.
-More goes into getting a great recommendation than simply asking.
+Because Syracuse University highly values recommendations, you must receive persuasive testimonials.
+More goes into getting a great letter of recommendation than simply asking.
 Who you ask for a recommendation, when you ask, and how you support your recommendation writer can all affect the type of letter you receive, and ultimately your odds of getting into Syracuse.
-The nine rules for requesting letters of recommendation from teachers provide a good guide for navigating the process

-6. Apply Early Action/Early Decision
+6. Apply Early Action/Early Decision.

-Syracuse has two admissions tracks: Early Decision and Regular Decision.
-Applying Early Decision can improve your chances of getting into Syracuse, as it shows the university your deep interest in attending the school and has a smaller pool of applicants—making it easier for your application to stand out.
-Early Decision is not without its downsides, however.
-Most notably, Early Decision is a binding process and by applying through it, you’re committing to attend Syracuse if accepted.
+Syracuse has three admissions tracks: Early Decision I (ED I), Early Decision II (ED II), and Regular Decision (RD).
+Applying Early Decision can improve your chances of getting into Syracuse, as it shows the university your deep interest in the university and has a smaller applicant pool, making it easier for your application to stand out.

 How to Apply to Syracuse University